Great white shark proposed for endangered listing in California

-SAN FRANCISCO (Reuters) - The California Fish and Game Commission voted on Wednesday to recommend protection of the great white shark, the world’s largest predatory fish, in waters along the Pacific Coast, under the state’s endangered species law.
+SAN FRANCISCO, Feb 6 (Reuters) - The California Fish and Game Commission voted on Wednesday to recommend protection of the great white shark, the world’s largest predatory fish, in waters along the Pacific Coast, under the state’s endangered species law.

 The five-member panel acted unanimously to designate the great white as a candidate for state protection after environmental groups presented data showing adult and sub-adults numbering fewer than 340 in two principal feeding grounds off central California and Mexico’s Baja Peninsula.